HenriSjoblom/iac/README.md

    ```

 Your frontend is now running at `http://localhost:5173`.
 The `vite.config.ts` file is configured to proxy all `/api` requests to your backend at `localhost:8000`.

-## Non-Idealities & Missing Parts

-### No Authentication or Authorization

-The API is currently publicly accessible without any authentication.
-Anyone who discovers the API Gateway URL can make requests directly, bypassing CloudFront entirely.
-This poses security risks.

-### CI/CD Security

-The GitHub Action uses long-lived IAM User keys (`AWS_ACCESS_KEY_ID`).
-A more secure, production-grade approach would be to use OIDC (OpenID Connect) with a short-lived IAM Role.

-### Log Retention

-The Lambda log groups are set to be destroyed (`logRemovalPolicy: cdk.RemovalPolicy.DESTROY`) when the stack is destroyed.
-For a production app, you would want to set this to `RETAIN` to keep your logs.